Siem de Jong: Newcastle United

 On 1 July 2014, De Jong signed a six-year deal with Newcastle United for a fee believed to be around £6 million.
 Following his signing for the club, De Jong was named as a vice-captain by manager Alan Pardew.
 He made his competitive debut as a 70th-minute substitute in a Premier League match against Aston Villa on 23 August 2014.
 He injured his right thigh during training in early September, ruling him out for "a number of months".

 De Jong was due to make his return to the Newcastle first team in February 2015, but he was sidelined for a further eight weeks due to a collapsed lung, a condition he had previously experienced while at Ajax.
 Upon his return to the team, De Jong scored his first Newcastle goal in a 3–2 loss against Swansea City on 25 April 2015.
 De Jong started for the club in a 4–1 victory in the League Cup at Northampton Town, scoring Newcastle's second goal, his second for the club.

 In January 2016, De Jong was sidelined for two weeks in a freak accident in which one of his contact lenses was pushed into his eye, threatening his sight.

 PSV (loan)

 On 22 August 2016, Newcastle confirmed that De Jong had moved to PSV on a season-long loan.

-He scored his first goal for PSV against Go Ahead Eagles four minutes after coming off the substitutes' bench in the 64th minute.
+On 11 December, he scored his first goal for PSV against Go Ahead Eagles four minutes after coming off the substitutes' bench in the 64th minute.
 The goal helped PSV close to within three points of Feyenoord and Ajax, which were joint top of the Eredivisie table.

 Asked about his longer-term future, De Jong said that it would be ideal if Newcastle "are promoted first and then I return to play in the Premier League", which eventually proved successful on 25 April 2017 after beating Preston 4–1.

 Return to Ajax

-On 28 August 2017, it was announced that De Jong would return to Ajax signing a three-year contract with the Amsterdam club.
+On 28 August 2017, it was announced that de Jong would return to Ajax, signing a three-year contract with the Amsterdam club.